drips-network/docs/README.md

 # Welcome to Drips Docs 👋

+This is the repository containing the Docusaurus code that is used to generate the docs for v2 of Drips.
+This branch (v0.2) is the branch for the v0.2 version of the documentation, which is deployed at [v2.docs.drips.network][v2].

-This is the repository for the Drips documentation site [docs.drips.network][wi].
-This repository accepts contributions via Radicle patches and GitHub pull requests.
+The drips-docs repository accepts contributions via Radicle patches and GitHub pull requests.
 This document outlines some contributing guidelines, contact points, and other resources to make it easier to contribute to drips-docs.

-[docs.drips.network][wi] was created with [Docusaurus][do].
+[v2.docs.drips.network][v2] was created with [Docusaurus][do].
 Full Docusaurus documentation can be found on their [website][do].

 If you've run into a problem or have a suggestion, browse the open [issues][is] before opening a new one.
-We use the following [label system][la] to organize our issues.

-- ![][cr] for typos, broken links, and other quick fixes
-- ![][tr] for additions to the FAQ and Troubleshooting sections
-- ![][im] for revisions, rewrites, and larger improvements
-- ![][fe] for feedback on structure & content
-- ![][qu] for questions that can't be answered via documentation
-- ![][fi] for improvements and fixups related to the look and feel of the docs site

-### Best practices for managing contributions
+## Best Practices for Managing Contributions

 - If a question is asked more than twice in a support channel, it should be added as an outstanding ![][tr] issue.
 If a resolution is found, it should be